skip to content

 MPhil students' guide

-Part III Manager: Richard Staley (Michaelmas & Lent Terms) Stephen John (Easter Term)
+Part III Manager: Richard Staley (Michaelmas & Lent Terms), Rosanna Dent (Easter Term)

-The HPSM MPhil/HPS Part III Lectures, which are mandatory for all students enrolled on these courses, will be held on Wednesdays from 3.00–4.30pm.
-In Lent Term they will be held in the Large Lecture Theatre in the Botany Building on the Downing Site.
+The HPSM MPhil/HPS Part III Lectures, which are mandatory for all students enrolled on these courses, will be held on Wednesdays from 3.00–4.30pm in HPS Seminar Room 2.

 Students from other courses who wish to attend one of these lectures should obtain permission in advance from the lecturer.